 You're driving.
-You need to know what speed you're traveling at, how many miles you've traveled, how much gas remains in the tank, and what temperature your engine is running at.
+You need to know what speed you're traveling at, how many miles you've traveled, how much gas remains in the tank, and what temperature your engine is.

 Now imagine how much it'd slow you down to go to four separate places to get that information.
 You'd have to stop and restart your journey each time you check one of those numbers.